apache/trafficserver/doc/reference/plugins/metalink.en.rst

 .. _metalink-plugin:

-Metalink plugin
+Metalink Plugin
 ===============

-The `metalink` plugin implements the `Metalink`_ download description format in order to try not to download the same file twice.
+The `Metalink` plugin implements the Metalink_ download description format in order to try not to download the same file twice.
 This improves cache efficiency and speeds up users' downloads.